X-Sharp/XSharpPublic/README.md

 # XSharpPublic
-Public repository for the source code for the XSharp Runtime, Project System  and Tools The source code for the compiler can be found on https://github.com/X-Sharp/XSharpDev
+Public repository for the source code for the XSharp Compiler, Runtime, Project System and Tools This repository now also contains the code hat was previously in the XSharpDev repository.

 For discussions about XSharp please visit  our forums at https://www.xsharp.eu